Jabble/tamu-rdm-workshops/modules/storage-backup-and-security.md

 ### Use software to help
 Once you have an idea of what you want.
 Software that automatically backs up files can simplify the process considerably.

-These softwares can back up to the locations you choose, at the schedule you choose.
+These software tools can backup to the locations you choose, at the schedule you choose.

-*Show how each looks*
+*Show one*

 - Time Machine: Mac-only
 - Arq: Mac, Windows ([website](https://www.arqbackup.com))